AEOAI SearchContent Strategy

 A single-channel content strategy that works for one AI search engine will fail on others.
 At minimum, track your visibility across two or three engines and adjust your content distribution accordingly.

+The practical difference shows up in content structure.
 SEO rewards pages that match keyword intent and earn backlinks.
-AEO rewards passages that directly answer questions in a format AI search engines can extract.
-An SEO-optimized page might rank first on Google but never get cited by ChatGPT if its content is structured as a narrative rather than as extractable answers.
-Conversely, a well-structured FAQ page with clear, factual answers may get cited by multiple AI search engines even without strong backlink profiles.
+AEO additionally rewards passages that directly answer specific questions in a format AI can extract and use to build a recommendation.
+An SEO-optimized page might rank first on Google (helping AI discover you) but never get recommended if its content is structured as a narrative rather than as extractable, intent-specific answers.
+The fix is not to abandon SEO.
+It is to structure your SEO content so it also works for AI recommendation.

 The Five Dimensions of AI Visibility